banksy-git/nbreak-econet/README.md

 It recreates the classic Econet experience using inexpensive, readily available hardware - no custom PCBs or extensive soldering required.

+### Thanks

+A number of folks over at https://stardot.org.uk/ have helped with the testing this software; as well as providing insights into the inner workings of these protocols, without which the development would have taken much longer.
+Special mentions to @IanJeffray and @radiofan for enthusiastically jumping in and building and testing their own versions of the hardware.

 ## Hardware Requirements

 To build the interface, you will need: